falcosecurity/falco-website/content/en/docs/event-sources/kernel/_index.md

 Falco uses different instrumentations to analyze the system workload and pass security events to userspace.
 We usually refer to these instrumentations as **syscall sources** since the generated events are strictly related to the syscall context.

-There are different supported syscall sources:
+There are several supported syscall sources:

 - Kernel module *(default)*
 - Classic eBPF probe